2-6-6-6: History

 Two classes of 2-6-6-6 locomotives were built: the sixty H-8 "Allegheny" class locomotives for the Chesapeake and Ohio Railway (C&O) between 1941 and 1948, and the eight AG "Blue Ridge" class locomotives for the Virginian Railway in 1945.
 (The locomotives were Series AG on the Virginian.
 This was an abbreviation for "Articulated, Series G", not, as is sometimes thought, for "Allegheny".)
 All were built by the Lima Locomotive Works.
 The "Allegheny" name refers to the C&O locomotives' job of hauling coal trains over the Allegheny Mountains.
-C&O-1601's power output is 7,500 hp.
+C&O 1600 class power output is 7,500 horsepower(5592kW).

 Although it was apparent to many knowledgeable people in the railroad industry that reciprocating piston driven steam locomotives might soon be replaced by diesel power, Lima and C&O set out to build the ultimate in high power steam locomotives and they succeeded.
 No diesel engine ever surpassed the output of these giants, which were among the heaviest steam locomotives ever constructed.
 The three-axle trailing truck supporting the firebox was unusual, carrying over 190000 lbs, allowing the huge firebox needed for the high power.
 As it turned out, steam locomotives continued in service for almost another 20 years.

 Gene Huddleston's book, C&O Power, reports tests of the C&O with a dynamometer car indicating momentary readings of 7,498 hp with readings between 6,700 to 6,900 hp at about 45 mi/h.
 The state of calibration of the dynamometer car is not known.
 The calculated starting tractive effort was only 110,200 lbf, but no one has published a higher dynamometer horsepower for any steam locomotive.